tianyilim/Not-Lionel-s-CW1/client/README.md

 The footer is a menu bar that allows user to jump to different page.
 The lock icon refers to the Check In Page, the home icon refers to the home page and the person icon refers to the register page.

 ## TODO
-1. Add bike serial number (and send accross HTTP)
-2. Lock database
+1. Lock database
    - fetch availability (bool + number of locks)
    - fetch average time per cluster
-3. Check In confirmation
+2. Check In confirmation
    - handle 'checkinfail' MQTT message
-4. Check In with auto-filled serial key (by URL query string)
+3. Check In with auto-filled serial key
    - QR code
-   - redirect link from Map
-5. Password encryption
+4. Password encryption
-6. Profile Page
+5. Profile Page
+   - user can add bike serial number
+6. Redirect log in page

 ## Change Log
 27-Jan-2022 : initial commit <br/>
 08-Feb-2022 : added map page <br/>
 12-Feb-2022 : added check in out + register page. added router. <br/>
 17-Feb-2022 : added HTTP communication with server on check in out page. <br/>
-22-Feb-2022 : updated state machine + added login page with simple login authentication. <br/>
+22-Feb-2022 : updated state machine + added login page with simple login authentication + query string in checkin page + bike serial number. <br/>